 “They ran on electricity.
 They could contain trackers or microphones.”

-Right, criminals, not normal people.
+Right, criminals, not ordinary people.

 The doorbell rang again.